-The main beach of Sayulita is rarely crowded, the exceptions being at Christmas and Easter.
+The main beach of Sayulita can be crowded during the high season, especially on weekends, with the busiest times being Christmas and Easter.
 The constant activity of fishing boats, surfers and bird life make it a pleasant place to enjoy, especially with restaurants offering beach-chairs and shade umbrellas and personal food & beverage service.
-Across the river and in front of the campground and trailer park the beach is steeper here but still offers safe swimming, beyond the beach stretches for another 1km.
+The north beach, located across the river and in front of the campground and trailer park and beyond, is usually less crowded but the waves can be rough here.
+Swim with caution, and observe the red flag warnings.
+If the red flags are out, do not swim on the north end.
+The beach stretches for another 1km and offers a lot of room to walk and lounge in a quieter setting.
 There are numerous other nearby beaches less visited by tourists and worth discovering as well.

 The nearest is La Playa de Los Muertos, a 10-minute walk around the south end of the bay.
 Further south there are wonderful beaches called Carricitos, Patzcuaro and Patzcuarito.
 Take water and food as there is nothing available out there.
 In the opposite direction, North (to the right when facing the sea), beyond the main Sayulita beach, is a long wild beach bordered by palms that is usually unpopulated, called Playa Mal Paso.
 Please be aware that this beach has a strong undertow.

 Everyday Sayulita Info